thomas-lefloch/image-displayer/README.md

 # Image displayer
-Displays random images from selected directories during a selected time
+Displays a random image from a selected directory in a timely manner (each x seconds)

 ## State
+Usable
-Work in progress. usable but still need some major feature (previous, selecting multiple folders, ...) and some QOL improvements
+Still need some major features (selecting multiple folders, ...) and some QOL improvements

-## TODO
-* Put icon on control pannel
-* list all available features under Done section
-* see "// TODO:" comment for more

 ## features

 ### Done
-* Save image display order (session) into file -> DONE
+* Displaying a random image from a selected directory in a timely manner
+* Saving preferences
+* Replay Sessions

-### Coming features (no particular order)
+### Coming (no particular order)
 * Select images from multiple folder
-* Replay sessions
+* File Browsers
 * Keyboard Shorcuts
-* Save preferences (session files, what folders to load)

-### Maybe feature ? (no particular order)
+### Maybe ? (no particular order)
-* rotate image
+* Rotate image
-* zoom in/out
+* Zoom in/out
-* draw over image ????
+* Draw over image ????
-* user experience enhancement (file browser, ...)
-* video display
+* Video display
-* fullscreen
+* Fullscreen

 ## Licence
 not decided yet but software is free to use

-## Icons
-Icons made by [roundicons](https://www.flaticon.com/authors/roundicons) from [Flaticon](www.flaticon.com)